7 Ways to Prevent Diabetic Foot Ulcers

 First, Dr Dhukani has a great bedside manner that puts you at ease.
 I also liked that she provided a wound care kit so I didn’t have to buy bandages and other treatments after the procedure.
 Second, the practice was exceptionally managed with efficient scheduling as well the handling of paperwork and payment.
 It’s obvious everyone is invested in the quality of care and service.
 Do not hesitate to schedule here.”

 While we love healing your wounds, we’d rather keep your feet from experiencing pain.
 Which is why, in this post, we’re sharing the top tips to stop diabetic foot ulcers before they develop!

-Summer Safety for Diabetic Feet
+Seasonal Safety for Diabetic Feet

 Ahh, summer.
 Here in the Texas heat, we love to kick off our shoes and run into the lake or pool.
 But, in this same state and country, there are 34.2 million Americans living with diabetes.
 And if you’re one of them, going barefoot is a major no-no, regardless of the season.

 Remember, for anyone, walking on hot sand, rocks or even tall grass could lead to scrapes or cuts.
 And, for people without diabetes, that’s usually not a problem.
 After all, a little scratch is nothing some Neosporin and a band-aid can’t heal, right?

 Unfortunately, when you have diabetes, that’s not the case.
 Because many complex wounds begin a small problem like a scratch or even a blister.
 In turn, ulcers may develop.
 And from there, infections, tissue loss and amputation are all real possibilities.
 Why is that the case?
 Well, it all has to do with the changes diabetes makes to your body.